mozilla/mozilla-campus-clubs/_includes/index.md

 Mozilla’s mission is to ensure the Internet is a global public resource, open and accessible to all.
 A Mozilla University & College Club is a group of students who meet regularly to advance this mission by leading and participating in activities that teach, build, and protect the web in an inclusive, engaging way.

+{: .muted}
 Not based on a University or College Campus but want to start a club?
-[Check out the Mozilla Clubs page](https://learning.mozilla.org/clubs)!
+[Check out the Mozilla Clubs page](https://learning.mozilla.org/clubs).

 {: .clear .hidden-sm-down}
 &nbsp;